-is chief economist at Bank of Baroda and author of 'Corporate Quirks: The Darker Side of the Sun'.
+is chief economist at Bank of Baroda and author of 'Corporate Ouirks: The Darker Side of the Sun'.

-here are growing calls for areduction in the repo rate.
+here are growing calls for reduction in the repo rate.
 The argument is not so much that inflation has come down. but that potential growth will get affected.
 This is contrary to the majority view that as growth is very much on target, with the Reserve Bank of India (RBI) projecting it at 7.2% for the year, monetary policy focus can remain on inflation control.
 This is different from the stance RBI took during the pandemic, which was to do everything to protect growth.
 But that was a black swan event, and using the same logic today, when the economy is cruising along well after registering a high growth rate of 8.2% in 2023-24, may be misplaced.

 Conceptually, when interest rates are high, companies borrow less, which slows down investment.
 That's what policy is supposed to do.
 However, in practice, it is not that simple.
 Companies invest when they see business opportunity and capacity utilization rates matter more.
 If there is vibrant demand, higher interest rates will not be an impeding factor for investment.
 In fact, for non-financial companies, interest cost as a proportion of turnover is just 3-4%; and is lower than the share of power expenses or promotion and distribution costs.
-Hence, just as how higher raw material prices do not get in the way ofproduction, provided there is demand, interest costs do not.
+Hence, just as how higher raw material prices do not get in the way of production, provided there is demand, interest costs do not.

 When investment decisions are taken. companies work out their return on capital based on future revenue streams adjusted for costs and compare them with the market rate of interest.
 Higher costs get transmitted to final prices when conditions are good, as is the case presently.
 Now, in the traditional world, when interest costs were fixed, this equation was relevant.
 Today, all rates are pegged to either an external benchmark lending rate (EBLR) or the marginal cost lending rate (MCLR), which are reset periodically by lenders.
 The current rate of interest cannot be the benchmark used, as a loan for say five years will see its pricing vary across the length of this tenure, depending on the environment.
-Interestingly, for the quinquennium ending 2014-15, which was around the time when bad loans cropped up as a big issue, bank credit growth was robust even though interest rates denoted by the weighted average lending rate on fresh loans ranged from 10-12% during the period.
+Interestingly, for the quinquennium ending 2014-15, which was around the time when bad loans cropped up as a big issue, bank credit grovvth was robust even though interest rates denoted by the weighted average lending rate on fresh loans ranged from 10-12% during the period.
 Hence, there is room for discussion on the link between the repo rate and GDP growth.

 The school that is for repo-rate reduction also points to the fact that the absolute number is very high.
 The central bank rate in India cannot be compared with that in other countries such as the US or Eurozone because it has to be seen in the context of the prevailing inflation rate.
 In India, the central inflation target has been set at 4%, while it is generally closer to 2% in Western economies.
-The reason is that headline inflation in was 6.28%.
-If the period is stretched back to 2012 for 98 months, it was 6.90%.
-Once the rate was lowered to 4%, however, a downward bias took effect, and the last 51 months averaged 5.1%, as the rate was pegged at 4% for 24 successive months.
+The reason is that headline inflation in policy rate that counts.
+Inflation bank's rate-setting committee must mandatorily focus on.